WordPress database error: [Table 'db174238_hifriends2.hi_ahm_user_download_counts' doesn't exist]

-Make sure you look at each child shaking your head up and down indicating yes, and listen for them to say yes.
-You want them to nod their heads back to you in agreement they won’t interrupt and will wait their turn to speak.
+Make sure you look at each child shaking your head up and down indicating yes, and listen for them to say yes or nod back at you.
+You want them to indicate their agreement that they won’t interrupt and will wait their turn to speak.

-A classroom could collectively make a talking piece to use in their peace circles— students could decorate a stick with strings and paint, etc. Below is a photo of a talking stick given to Theo Gavrielides, which he is holding, on his birthday in Greece that a group of us made for him.
+A classroom could collectively make a talking piece to use in their peace circles— students could decorate a stick with strings and paint, etc. Below is a photo of a talking stick given to Theo Gavrielides, which he is holding, on his birthday in Greece that a group made for him.

 Good organizations know that conflict can be positive and lead to strengthening relationships.
-Conflict leads to creatively and stronger people and organization.
+Conflict leads to creatively and stronger people and organizations.

 If you have aversion and very negative feelings about conflict, please work on feeling whatever it is that you are feeling.
 Be brave and do not allow yourself to ignore conflict because it is uncomfortable or you feel afraid or fearful about it.
-It is better to accept, and to teach youth, that conflict happens and we need to put our energy into finding solutions rather than ignoring or avoiding conflicts.
+It is better to accept, and to teach youth, that conflict happens and it more useful to put energy into finding solutions rather than ignoring or avoiding conflicts.

-Say to the students: “Our Peace Circle will be to help us find ways to meet all our needs.”
+Say to the students: “Our Peace Circle will be a way to help us communicate and find how we can meet all our needs.”

 “Let’s begin our circle today with what is good and what we especially like about our class.”

 Go around the allowing each child to say something positive.
 Sometime children will say what they don’t like.
-Ask them “What do you like?”
+When they do, ask them “What do you like?”

 Go around asking each child and respecting any who wants to pass.

-For generally minor conflicts typically occurring within the class, e.g. loud talking, late homework or no homework, etc. If you have a conflict, after each child has had the chance to speak in the circle and it comes back to your turn, state what the problem is: e.g. Loud talking during reading time, students not doing homework, whatever it is, share it with the children in the circle.
+For generally minor conflicts typically occurring within the class, e.g. loud talking, late homework or no homework, etc. If you have a conflict, after each child has had the chance to speak in the circle and it comes back to your turn, state what the problem is: e.g. Loud talking during reading time, students not doing homework, etc., you can share it with the children in the circle.

 Ask: ‘What are ideas do you each have about how we can have a quiet reading time?”
 “How can we make sure everyone is safe and we use our words and not fists?”
-“How can we all make sure we do our homework?”
-Let them share whatever they think.
+“How can we all make sure we do our home work?”
+Let them to share whatever they think.
 Ask each child again in the circle.
-As the suggestions are made it is helpful to have students writing down the suggestions or you write them down.
+As the suggestions are made it is helpful to have students, or a designated student, writing them down or you write them down.

 As suggestions are made you can ask the rest of the class what they think of it?
 You want to get the class’s consensus and have everyone agree on solutions.

 If you have time you can go around again and ask what ideas they especially like and want to try in the class.
-If you don’t have time, ask them to think about what they want to do and you will continue the discussion on it.
+If you don’t have time, ask them to think about what they want to do and you will continue discussion on it in another circle.

 How often should solution-focused peace circles be held in an elementary class?

 It would best to have a peace circle every day or every few days to check in that everyone is getting along.
-Or you could have them weekly and the last choice is to have them when there are conflicts.
-Having a regular peacemaking circle will help prevent conflicts and keep students cooperative and it will also teach them the skills they need for managing conflicts when it does arise.
-I suggest having a daily and first thing in the morning, which is what Maria Montessori taught and we did in Montessori school (below photo of a 1900 Montessori circle).
+Or you could have them weekly.
+And the last choice is to have them when there are conflicts.
+Having a regular peacemaking circle will help prevent conflicts and keep students cooperative.
+Regular circles will also teach them the skills they need for managing conflicts when they arise.
+Having a daily and first thing in the morning circle is what Maria Montessori taught and is often done in Montessori classrooms (below photo of a 1900 Montessori circle).

 Next ask Sally: “How do you think Billy felt when you hit him?”
 Ask her: “What were your thoughts when you hit Billy?”